Top insurer pulls cover for exports to Greece

 Trade credit insurers were criticised during the 2008 crisis for abruptly withdrawing cover, disrupting supply chains and forcing several European governments to plug the gap with state-backed insurance schemes.

-"In extreme cases, like for example Greece, we are thankful that governments can quickly jump in."

-Germany this month reactivated a state trade credit insurance scheme after the European Commission gave European governments the green light to do so in April, Wolf said.

-Euler Hermes, majority-owned by German insurer Allianz (ALVG.DE), insured transactions worth 702 billion euros last year.
+Euler Hermes, majority-owned by German insurer Allianz (ALVG.DE), insured export deals worth 702 billion euros ($880.03 billion) last year.
 The company's operating assumption is that Greece will stay in the eurozone, its spokesman said.

-Most European export transactions are uninsured.
+Most European export deals are uninsured.
 About 15 percent of British exporters buy trade credit insurance, compared with about 25 percent in export-focused Germany, according to informal estimates from industry sources.

 Greece imported 45.6 billion euros' worth of goods last year, more than double the 20.2 billion it exported, according to International Monetary Fund figures.

-(Reporting by Jonathan Gould and Myles Neligan; Editing by Elaine Hardcastle and Mike Nesbit)
+(Reporting by Jonathan Gould and Myles Neligan; editing by Huw Jones and Elaine Hardcastle)